Taking classes somewhere else? Here’s how financial aid can still work for you.

 Overview

-If you’re enrolled at Hopkins but want to take courses at another school that will count toward your Hopkins degree, a consortium agreement can help you use your financial aid to cover those credits.
+If you’re enrolled at Hopkins but want to take courses at another school that will count toward your Hopkins degree, a consortium agreement may help you use financial aid to cover those credits.

 Here’s how it works:

-• Hopkins builds your financial aid package by including the credits you’ll be taking at the host school.
+• The consortium agreement enables Hopkins to adjust your federal financial aid eligibility by including the credits you’ll be taking at the host school in your Cost of Attendance.

-• Your financial aid is then disbursed by Hopkins, and you can use those funds to pay your bill at the host school.
+• Your federal financial aid (grants and/or loans) is then disbursed by Hopkins, and you can use any resulting refund to pay your bill at the host school.

 Next Steps